mithunshanbhag/mithunshanbhag.github.io/_posts/2020-05-20-msbuild2020-announcements.md

 ## WSL2: GUI Apps, GPU Workloads

-In addition to command line apps, you can now look forward to running GUI apps on WSL2 in the coming days!
+In addition to command line apps, you can now look forward to running GUI apps on WSL2 in the coming months!
 Underneath the covers there is a built-in Wayland display server on Linux talking to a RDP client on Windows.

 _[Read the full details](https://devblogs.microsoft.com/commandline/the-windows-subsystem-for-linux-build-2020-summary/)._